kyma-project/website/src/6-accelerate-innovation-with-kyma.md

 On our ongoing innovation journey, we have identified several challenges for companies that go through this process of digital transformation:

-- **Heterogeneous Product Portfolio:** Single vendor solutions are something of the past. (ref: https://www.thoughtworks.com/de/insights/blog/implications-tech-stack-complexity-executives).
-Companies don&#39;t want to invest in a single vendor product stack.
+- **Heterogeneous Product Portfolio:** Single-vendor solutions are a thing of the past. (ref: https://www.thoughtworks.com/de/insights/blog/implications-tech-stack-complexity-executives).
+Companies don't want to invest in a single vendor product stack.
 They need to have best of breed products.
-Heterogeneity, is unavoidable, so software product companies need to be ready to embrace the diversity and be open to work side by side with the dreaded competition.
+Heterogeneity is unavoidable, so software product companies need to be ready to embrace the diversity and be open to work hand in hand with the dreaded competition.

 - **Monolithic deployment:** Monolithic applications can be great options but as the size grows, so does the complexity.
 This slows down the time to market, adds complexity to testing and shipping, complicates adding new features or extensions, makes scaling difficult, and so on.
 Currently many of the best available products are still monolithic.